Mary Barra: Awards and honors

-In May 2014, she delivered the commencement address for University of Michigan's Ann Arbor campus at Michigan Stadium, and received an honorary degree.
-In 2018, she received an honorary doctorate from Duke University and in 2022 she delivered as the school's commencement address.
+In May 2014, she delivered the commencement address for the University of Michigan's Ann Arbor campus at Michigan Stadium and received an honorary degree.
+In 2018, she received an honorary doctorate from Duke University and in 2022 she delivered the school's commencement address.

 Barra was ranked first in Fortune's Most Powerful Women list in 2015, up from second the year before.